jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

   - The next.config.do.js now uses this loader directly
   - The prepare-do-build.js script creates fallback loaders if needed
   - Added a resolveLoader config to help webpack find our custom loaders

+### useSearchParams Errors
+- If you see errors about useSearchParams() needing to be wrapped in a Suspense boundary:
+  - Check that all components using useSearchParams() are wrapped in Suspense
+  - Split the component into a client component that uses useSearchParams() and a parent component that wraps it in Suspense
+  - Ensure a proper loading fallback is provided for the Suspense boundary

 ### Build Scripts
 To resolve all build issues, run the following commands in order: